Learning Styles

 Kinesthetic learners prefer to learn through physical movement and hands-on experiences.
 These learners like to move, build, draw, touch and feel rather than listen, read, or watch, and they benefit from opportunities to apply new skills to real-world scenarios.
 Kinesthetic learners are great at leading demonstrations and brainstorming sessions and problem-solving through trial and error.
 However, when required to sit for too long, kinesthetic learners may come across as fidgety or disengaged and may have a short attention span unless occupied with a task that requires physical activity.

-Being aware of your own learning style and of the learning styles of your team members and even clients can help foster effective internal conversations, brainstorming sessions, client presentations, and collaborative workshops.
-Whether you identify strongly with one learning type, or a combination of many, it’s important to reflect on how you learn best and to engage yourself at work in a way that supports your learning style.
+By recognizing your own learning style and understanding those of your team members and clients, you can enhance conversations, brainstorming sessions, client presentations, and collaborative workshops.
+Whether you align closely with one learning style or a blend of multiple styles, adapting your work approach to accommodate your learning style is crucial.
+If you’re uncertain about your learning style, consider taking a quick online quiz to gain insights.
 If you aren’t sure what your learning style is, start with a quick online quiz (like this one) to help you start thinking about it.

-At WD, we support our associates by recommending they have an open conversation with their manager about how they best receive information and to outline a game plan that will help them succeed at work.
-Furthermore, we offer a variety of benefits including ongoing learning & development courses and career development programs to help our associates succeed at work.
+At WD, we encourage our associates to engage in open conversations with their managers about their preferred learning styles and collaboratively develop strategies for success.
+Additionally, we offer a range of benefits, including ongoing learning and development courses and career development programs, to empower our associates to excel in their roles.
 Check out our careers page to find open positions if WD sounds like a fit for you!